web analytics

 Screenwriter Victor Miller wrote an intriguing scene that deserves more attention than Friday fans and historians appear to give it.
 The scene has Marcie (Jeannine Taylor) talk to Jack (Kevin Bacon) about a strange recurring dream she experiences.
 The dream makes little sense to her, as it strangely borders on a nightmare.

 “Oh, it’s gonna storm.”
 So quips Jack to Marcie.
 Jack’s more ominously prophetic than he realizes.
 And Marcie inadvertently joins him when she reveals her frequent dream about a heavy rain falling during a thunderstorm.
-The sound of the crashing rain causes Marcie to cover her ears, but the sound only becomes louder.
-The rain continues until it turns into blood, pooling into small rivers and washes away as the noise stops.
+The crashing rain makes Marcie cover her ears, but it only grows louder.
+The rain continues until it turns into blood, pooling into small rivers and washing away as the noise stops.

 MARCIE